Candy & Sweet Snacks

 One of the cheaper gingerbread house kits I’ve found, and it even looks less fake and more premium!
 I especially love how it comes with little edible figures, too.
 HOWEVER!
 This requires an egg white and lemon juice or white vinegar for the piping icing.

 Unlike other gingerbread house kits, these are actually chewy, semi-sweet, and have a subtle ginger flavor.
-The icing you make is too liquidy of a consistency to decorate or build with, and frankly, it tastes odd.
+The icing you make is too liquid a consistency to decorate or build with, and frankly, it tastes odd.
 It’s like powdered sugar and water mixed together; it just isn’t good.
-The candies that come with it look nice but also lack any sweetness or flavor.
+The candies that come with it look nice, but also lack any sweetness or flavor.
 Overall, this kit looks nice but is bland and impossible to construct.

 Release Date

-I’m not sure when this was released, but reviews date back to many years ago.
+I’m not sure when this was released, but reviews date back many years.
 Found December 2023.

 Maple Flavored Fudge